-70. Fafi sub-county borders Ijara, Garissa and Dadaab sub-counties as well as the Republic of Somalia.
-The sub-county headquarters are in Bura and it has 5 County Assembly Wards namely - Bura, Dekaharia, Jarajila, Fafi, and Nanighi.
+- 70. Fafi sub-county borders Ijara, Garissa and Dadaab sub-counties as well as the Republic - of Somalia.
+The sub-county headquarters are in Bura and it has 5 County Assembly Wards namely Bura, Dekaharia, Jarajila, Fafi, and Nanighi.
 It has a total population of 392,510.
-Of the subcounties in Garissa, Fafi has the lowest population density of 9 persons per square kilometer.
+Of the sub-counties in Garissa, Fafi has the lowest population density of 9 persons per square kilometer.
 This is because of its expansive nature and relatively poor infrastructure.
-The main source of livelihood in the sub-county is nomadic pastoralism, with cattle, camel and goats being the most common animals reared.

-- 71. The main challenges faced by residents of Fafi sub-county include shortage of water, poor infrastructure, poor telephone network and electricity coverage.
+The main source of livelihood in the sub-county is nomadic pastoralism, with cattle, camel and goats being the most common animals reared. - 71.
+The main challenges faced by residents of Fafi sub-county include shortage of water, poor infrastructure, poor telephone network and electricity coverage.
 Insecurity is a greater concern in this constituency as it threatens the livelihood of the community members and the existence of schools.
-Drought and famine are common and relief food cannot reach starving populations due to inaccessible roads. - 72.
-Fafi sub-County suffers from high levels of school dropout and low enrolment which affect retention rates.
-The sub-county sub-county had an enrolment of 162 girls that make up about 5.5% of the total enrolment of girls in the County.
+Drought and famine are common and relief food cannot reach starving populations due to inaccessible roads.